annmaryvinod/JS-React-/dojo-blog/README.md

       * Note that it has an "index.html" file that is served to the browser.
 All the react code is injected to this "index.html" file and is served to the browser.

     3. src : all the react components live here.

+2. Components

+* The are the building blocks of react.
+* A single page can contain several componenets i.e the navbar can be one, the article can be another and so on.

+* Each component contains their own "template" and "logic"
+   1. Template refers to the basic html structure of the component.
+   2. Logic refers to any javascript code it can hold.

+* The general template is provided by jsx which is very similar to html.
+In the background "babel" converts jsx to html before rendering it to the browser.

+* One of the major differences between jsx and html is that jsx uses "className" instead of "class".
+This is because "class" is a reserved keyword in js and jsx template is rendered to the "App.js" file within the "src" folder.

+3. The function "App" in the "App.js" file is the component function.

+  * A component is generally a function.
+  * It generally returns a jsx template.
+  * Then at the bottom we export that component so that we can use it elsewhere like as we "import" the App component in the "index.js" file.